External Sharing in SharePoint Online: Key Facts & Best Practices

 - How to report on external sharing and stay in control of security in your environment.

-Detect External Users and Externally Shared Content with SysKit Security Manager
+Detect External Users and Externally Shared Content with SysKit Point

-Syskit Security Manager can help you detect all the External Users in your SharePoint Online sites, Microsoft Teams, Office 365 Groups, and OneDrive accounts.
+Dear reader, as we mentioned before, this blog post is about our former product, SysKit Security Manager.
+But, our new platform SysKit Point can help you detect all the External Users in your SharePoint Online sites, Microsoft Teams, Office 365 Groups, and OneDrive accounts.
 You can decline the access requests or even remove external users from the same interface.

 With our reports, you can easily pinpoint externally shared files and with whom they’ve been shared.

-Download our 30-day free trial and check it yourself.
+Start a 21-day free trial of SysKit Point, and check it out yourself.